devkabir/wordpress-plugin/readme.md

 - It generates independent styles for both frontend and backend with any conflict with WordPress core and any plugin or themes.
 - It makes zip for test plugin throughout a team by one command.
 - It makes production build, push updates to GitHub and revert all changes from production to development with one command.
+- You can manage your plugin license and support with this.
+N.B.
+You will need a management system. you can check out my [WordPress Plugin Management System](https://github.com/devkabir/wordpress-plugin-management-system)

 ## Requirements ##
 - **node.js** v18.12.1